Anyboard/anyboard-studio/src/file_structure.md

 ### Action Example
 Whenever you need to update several pieces of the state or you need to fetch something from e.g. a database actions is the way to go.
 Actions are expected to change the pieces through their corresponding mutation, but it only does so when it's relevant.

 For example if you want to fetch something from a web source, and using parts of the response you build up a new value that you want to put into the store.
 You don't want to lock up the thread while waiting for the web server to respond, but you can't change the state until you have a response.
-Thus asynchronous is the way to go.
-Vuex supports using Promises better control on success or failure.
+Thus we have to work asynchronously.
+Vuex supports using Promises to have better control on success or failure.

 **Look at this example.**
 ```JavaScript